Eilean Mullagrach

 Eilean Mullagrach is an island in the Summer Isles of Scotland.
-It is located in Highland council area, in the northwestern part of the country, 800 km northwest of the capital London.
+It is located in Highland council area, in the northwestern part of the country, 800 km northwest of the United Kingdom capital London.
 It is the most northerly of the Summer Isles.
-Its area is 29 hectares.
-It is 150 feet high.
+Its area is 39 hectares and the maximum elevation is 46 m.

+In 2024 the island, which has a small cabin and landing point with ladders for a small boat, was put up for sale for "offers over £500,000".

+Bird life on the island includes kittiwakes, bonxies, shags and fulmars.